 While it is almost impossible to account for the data deduplication, compression and zero pattern removal, time becomes your friend because the longer data sits on the array the better the capacity and performance forecasting.
 That is why SRM maintains capacity and performance data for several months so you can leverage past trending data to look into the future with some level of certainty.
 This helps with capacity planning by providing time to pre-order capacity for existing growth and maintain buffer for new workloads.

-So how does SolarWinds SRM help you with monitoring performance on all flash array?
+How does SolarWinds SRM help with monitoring performance on all-flash array?

 Bottom line, we are seeing how all-flash arrays change the landscape of storage monitoring and economics of the data center and it is wonderful to see SolarWinds keeping up with this change.